mrnez/weewx-ecowitt-API/README.md

 Data Processing
 Nested measurements are flattened into simple keys.
-Pressure values are converted from inHg to mbar/hPa for consistency.
+Pressure values are converted to WeeWX's configured unit type (US, METRIC, METRICWX, in weewx.conf) for consistency.
 Non-numeric values are skipped (or ignored silently if configured).

 Integration